– George Keats, “Ode on a Grecian Urn,” 1819

 How was it built?
 Why was it built?
 Who are the people who have lived and worked there?

 Before the first tower opened in 1962, before groundbreaking in 1960, before the project was announced in 1959.
-To understand how Marina City took form, and continued evolving for 50 years, through triumph and tragedy, serving as home for thousands and inspiration for thousands more, we have to go back in time to October 8, 1871.
+To understand how Marina City took form, and continued evolving for more than 60 years, through triumph and tragedy, serving as home for thousands and inspiration for thousands more, we must go back in time to October 8, 1871.